nasserhadim/prizeversity/README.md

 npm install connect-mongo   # Used to store sessions in MongoDB instead of memory, which is suitable for production.

+npm install axios # Used in order to send GET and POST requests

 npm install socket.io

 npm install multer

 npm install express-session jsdom dompurify

+npm install sharp # Used for image buffers for the image analysis

+npm install piexifjs # Used to generate a new image buffer with the unique id EXIF metadeta

+npm install random-words

+npm install bad-words # Used for filtering

 npm install --save-dev jest eslint # if testing/linting are used